chrislattman/test-scapy/README.md

 ```

 - Note: on Linux, you will have to run `sudo -E python3 sniffer.py`
+- Set the environment variable `FILE_UPLOAD=1` if you want to enable file uploading on the website
+    - However, Scapy wasn't designed to perform logic on packets while actively capturing them (Python is already slow)
+    - You would need to capture an arbitrary amount of packets beforehand, then read them to construct the file that was uploaded

 Visit http://127.0.0.1:5000 on a web browser, and enter any login credentials (it doesn't matter what they are).
 Once you hit "Submit", you will be shown a success page.
 Check the second terminal and you should see the credentials you just entered.